LittleBoxOfSunshine/ghastlypropositions.github.io/support.md

 - Contribute to the open source projects I'm involved with or those that I promote here.
     - This includes the [blog](https://github.com/LittleBoxOfSunshine/ghastlypropositions.github.io) itself.
 It's all on GitHub.
 If you see a mistake, or wish to comment that's the place.
 My reach is small at the moment, but I'm also open to guest posts / linking to your original post if that ever changes.
 While I'd like to think I have some worthwhile ideas posted, I'm here to learn, not just to lecture.
 - Use my affiliate links.
 I try not to go crazy with them.
 If they're included it's because they're genuinely related to the content.
 Not all posts have them for this reason.
 But, if you're looking for products I have a complete list of all affiliate links on this page.
-- Jekyll template for GitHub pages to "leave a comment" that redirects to opening a new issue.

 Thanks for reading the blog, and thanks for taking the time to inquire more about the behind the scenes!